JME10135/Funny-Adventure-Walkthrough/Funny Adventure Walkthrough.md

 - <details><summary>Stage 10-4</summary>

-  - Drag six invisible tiles to uncover the code There are three on each side.
+  - Drag six invisible tiles to uncover the code.
+There are three on each side.
 One of them covers the 1 in 10-4 and one is in the red circle.

   - <details><summary>Put the code from up and downward in a zig zag pattern starting like the red circle and arrow shows.</summary>